-The POWER MIG® 360 allows the user to make adjustments to the advanced weld parameters via the Weld Settings screen.
+The POWER MIG® 262P allows the user to make adjustments to the advanced weld parameters via the Weld Settings screen.

 Access the Weld Settings screen from the Home Screen by pressing the right selector knob.
+Scroll right to the "more settings" icon .
 The options available are dependent on the weld process that has been selected.
-The following section lists the weld settings that may available to adiust.
+The following section lists the weld settings that may available to adjust.

-Any settings that have deviated from the default setting will be highlighted on the top left of the Home Screen.
+Any settings that have deviated from the default setting will be highlighted on the right side of Home Screen.